jprhs11/Final_news_app_capstone/README.md

 requirements.txt: List of Python packages required for the project.
 🛡 Security & Defensive Coding
 Used get_object_or_404 to prevent server crashes on missing data.
-Implemented login_required decorators and role-based HttpResponseForbidden checks to protect sensitive dashboards.
+Implemented login_required decorators and role-based HttpResponseForbidden checks.
-Secrets (like database passwords) are handled via environment variables or excluded via .gitignore.
+Sensitive files (like local databases) are excluded via .gitignore.
 💡 Note for Reviewers
 The Docker environment is configured to use SQLite by default to ensure portability and instant functionality across different machines without requiring a pre-configured MySQL server.